ywrth/ywrth/README.md

-# 👋 Hello, I'm Susanna!
+# 👋 Hello, I'm Zuzanna!

 Welcome to my GitHub profile!
 Here, you'll find a collection of projects I've been working on and contributing to.
 I'm passionate about "Machine Learning" and "Web Development" and always eager to collaborate on innovative projects.